gem-pasteur/macsyfinder/doc/source/modeler_guide/publish_package.rst

 Several steps are needed to publish your model:

 1. Check the **validity** of your package with the ``macsydata check`` command.
+   You have to run it from within the folder containing your package files.
    It will report:

    * everything is clear: `macsydata` displays the next step totake to publish the package

    * warning: it means that the package could be improved.

-   It is better to fix it if you can, but you can also proceed to *Step 3*
+   It is better to fix it if you can, but you can also proceed to *Step 2*

    * error: the package is not ready to be published as is.
-You have to fix the errors before you go to *Step 3*.
+You have to fix the errors before you go to *Step 2*.

 2. Create a **tag**, and submit a **pull request** to the https://github.com/macsy-models organization.
    This step is **very important**: without a tag, there is no package.